Zhihan-Guo7/Zhihan-Guo7/README.md

 ## 🌐 Exchange Experience
 <p>
   <b>Hong Kong University | Jun 2025 </b><br>
-- Learned howto use generative AI to generate images and videos.Then used generative AI in education to assist people in learning
- Chinese idioms.  <br>
+- Learned how to use generative AI to generate images and videos.Used generative AI in education to assist people in learning Chinese idioms.  <br>
 - Learned about the Python programs on Colab and how to use prompts to enhance the quality of AI-generated images and videos.  <br>
 - Analyzed the impact of different prompts on the AI and compared the differences between different AI platforms.<br>